influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/experimental/geo/_index.md

 ```

 ### polygon
-Define a custom polygon region using an object containing the following properties:
+Define a custom polygon region using a record containing the following properties:

-- **points**: points that define the custom polygon _(Array of objects)_
+- **points**: points that define the custom polygon _(Array of records)_

-    Define each point with an object containing the following properties:
+    Define each point with a record containing the following properties:

       - **lat**: latitude in decimal degrees (WGS 84) _(Float)_
       - **lon**: longitude in decimal degrees (WGS 84) _(Float)_